Local universality of repulsive particle systems and random matrices: The associated random matrix ensemble

-\begin{proof} We will apply Schauder's Fixed Point Theorem, which states that each continuous mapping $\map{T}{C}{C}$ of a compact, convex and non-empty subset $C$ of a Hausdorff topological vector space has a fixed point.\\ We consider the topological vector space $\mathcal{M}(K)$ of all signed finite Borel measures on some compact interval $K$ of $\R$, equipped with the topology of vague convergence.
-This topology is metrizable and hence the space is Hausdorff (see \cite[Chapter 0]{SaffTotik}).
-The subset $\mathcal{M}^1(K)$ of all Borel probability measures on $K$ is non-empty, convex and compact.
-The compactness follows from Helly's Selection Theorem.
-We will further restrict to measures $\mu$ which are symmetric around $0$, i.e. $\mu(A)=\mu(-A)$ for all Borel sets $A$.
-It is easy to see that this subset still fulfills the assumptions of Schauder's Fixed Point Theorem.\\ Now we show that since $h''(t)\geq -\a_Q$ and $h$ is bounded, the support of the equilibrium measure to the external field $Q(t)+h_\mu(t)$ is included in a compact set which can be chosen to be independent of $\mu$.
-Indeed, by Theorem \ref{thrm3}, the support of the equilibrium measure for $Q(t)+h_\mu(t)$ is the smallest compact set $K$ (w.r.t. inclusion) of positive capacity maximizing the functional
+\begin{pf} We will apply Schauder's fixed point theorem, which states that each continuous mapping $T\dvtx C \longrightarrow C$ of a compact, convex and nonempty subset $C$ of a Hausdorff topological vector space has a fixed point.

+We consider the topological vector space $\mathcal{M}(K)$ of all signed finite Borel measures on some compact interval $K$ of $\mathbb{R}$, equipped with the topology of vague convergence.
+This topology is metrizable and hence the space is Hausdorff (see~\cite{SaffTotik}, Chapter~0).
+The subset $\mathcal{M}^1(K)$ of all Borel probability measures on $K$~is nonempty, convex and compact.
+The compactness follows from Helly's Selection theorem.
+We will further restrict to measures $\mu$ which are symmetric around $0$, that is, $\mu(A)=\mu(-A)$ for all Borel sets $A$.
+It is easy to see that this subset still fulfills the assumptions of Schauder's fixed point theorem.

+Now we show that since $h''(t)\geq-\alpha_Q$ and $h$ is bounded, the support of the equilibrium measure to the external field $Q(t)+h_\mu(t)$ is included in a compact set which can be chosen to be independent of $\mu$.
+Indeed, by Theorem~\ref{thrm3}, the support of the equilibrium measure for $Q(t)+h_\mu(t)$ is the smallest compact set~$K$ (w.r.t. inclusion) of positive capacity maximizing the functional